 The information you give us for getting an SSN is confidential.
 This means that we do not share your information except as provided for under the law.
 For example, we may share information with other government agencies as permitted under the Privacy Act.
 For more information about this, please contact us.

 In the United States, you may call the telephone number listed for the Social Security office in the local telephone directory under "United States Government" or Social Security's toll-free number, 1-800-772-1213.
 You can also find the nearest Social Security office on the Internet at www.socialsecurity.gov.
-If you need to contact us before you leave for the United States, contact the U.S. embassy or consulate in your area.
-In the Philippines, contact the Veteran's Affairs Regional Office in Manila.
+If you need to contact us before you leave for the United States, contact or visit your nearest Federal Benefits Unit.
+Visit www.ssa.gov/foreign/ to locate the Federal Benefits Unit near you.